gdg-net/citra-32-bit-testing/README.md

 * Infrastructure setup

 We also more than gladly accept used 3DS consoles!
 If you would like to give yours away, don't hesitate to join our [Discord server](https://citra-emu.org/discord/) and talk to bunnei.

+### 32 bit support?
+I, gdg-net, am attempting to make a 32 bit build of citra for amazon fire devices.
+If you would like to help, make a pull request please!